You’re exhausted. You’re just finishing a long day of computer work, and you want to enjoy your evening. But you feel drained.

 What do brains and software have in common?

 Computer screens actually flicker HUNDREDS of times per second.
-A rate perceivable to your brain, but not enough that you notice.
-Your brain works hard to filter out the flickering for you.
+Perceivable to your brain, but not to the eye.
+Behind the scenes, your brain works hard to filter out the flickering for you.

 But it doesn’t have to.